cardano-apexpool/koios-api-python/README.md

 pip3 install koios_api
 ```
 ## Environment
-KOIOS can work in Preview & Preprod Testnets along with Mainnet
+By default, koios_api works with mainnet, but it can also work with the preview and preprod testnets, and even with custom Api URLs (because anyone can install an own Koios Api).
-By default Mainnet is used.
-To use a testnet you can set the environment variable
+To use a testnet you can set the environment variable:

 ```bash
 #preprod